pluginever/wc-variation-images/readme.txt

 * Unlimited WooCommerce Themes Support
 * Delete option for Variation images.
 * Zoom option for variation images.
-* Light box for variation images.
+* Lightbox for variation images.

 = Contribute =
 This may have bugs and lack of many features.
 If you want to contribute to this project, you are more than welcome.
 Please open an issue [here](https://github.com/pluginever/wc-variation-images/issues)